Binghamton-University-Table-Tennis/website/README.md

 Displayed in the footer on each page.
 Provide the URL of your other social media's page and a URL containing an image of the social media's logo.

 ### Updates
+This information will be shown above the Front Page Content.
 To post an update on the front page, simply enter the date and the message you want to display.

 ## To run locally on Cloud9
 First, create a new Python workspace.
 Then, enter the following commands in bash: